How to collaborate

 3. Strong interest in network security (e.g., traffic filtering, man-in-the-middle, intrusion detection)

-This research will be performed in the Mon(IoT)r Lab (https://moniotrlab.khoury.northeastern.edu/), where the student will have access to all the smart speakers that are needed for this project.
+This research will be conducted in the Mon(IoT)r Lab (https://moniotrlab.khoury.northeastern.edu/), where the student will have access to all necessary IoT devices.
+No remote option available.

 Project 3.
 Analysis of Transcription Errors in IoT and Social Media Platforms